bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 ## Adding Terms and Conditions

-Green Light allows you to add terms and conditions to the application.
+Greenlight allows you to add terms and conditions to the application.
 By adding a `terms.md` file to `app/config/` you will enable terms and conditions.
 This will display a terms and conditions page whenever a user signs up (or logs on without accepting yet).
-They are required to accept before they can continue to use Green Light.
+They are required to accept before they can continue to use Greenlight.

 The `terms.md` file is a [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) file, so you can style your terms and conditions as you wish.

 To add terms and conditions to your docker container, create a `terms.md` file in the `~/greenlight` directory.
-Then, add the following volume to your Green Light run command.
+Then, add the following volume to your Greenlight run command.

 `-v $(pwd)/terms.md:/usr/src/app/config/terms.md`

-If you are running Green Light using the `docker-compose.yml` file, add the following volume:
+If you are running Greenlight using the `docker-compose.yml` file, add the following volume:

 `- ./terms.md:/usr/src/app/config/terms.md`